 The goal of this guide is to help connect Product Strategy and your Product Discovery/Delivery efforts through outcome-oriented goals.

 There are four key pillars that influence your overall focus on Outcomes: Product Discovery, Product Strategy, Product Goals, and Product Roadmaps.
-It is important for Product Managers to understand what is in their power and responsibility to change and where to demand clarity.
+As a Product Manager, it is essential that you understand what is within your scope and duty to improve and where clarity is required.

 A good Product Discovery Strategy should be based on answering 4 core questions: